exo-codefest/2014-team-B/README.md

 Usages:
 --------------------

 Before being able to use the tool, you need to join a group (space) which tasks will be managed.
 So: look for your collaboration group, join to that group.
 Or: create your own collaboration group, invite members and manage tasks within the group.
+Within a task you can give comments to the tasks.
+So that, related people can see the status.

 * Basic function
     * Create a new task: